SheepDoctor/SheepDoctor.github.io/_pages/about.md

   - Advisor: [Jiang Liu](https://scholar.google.com.hk/citations?user=NHt3fUcAAAAJ), [Yan Hu](https://scholar.google.com/citations?user=rYLooucAAAAJ&hl=ja)

 ## Currently Working on 🛠
-- National Undergraduate Innovation and Entrepreneurship Project, with 10,000 RMB fundings by the government of China
+- National Undergraduate Innovation and Entrepreneurship Project
+  - 10,000 RMB fundings by the government of China
-  - The goal of the project is to develop a 3D reconstruction system for fundus area of our body, which can be used for medical diagnosis and treatment planning.
+  - Develop a 3D reconstruction system for fundus area of our body
-- Guangdong Province Climbing Plan, with 10,000 RMB fundings by the government of Guangdong Province, China
+- Guangdong Province Climbing Plan
+  - 10,000 RMB fundings by the government of Guangdong Province, China
-  - The goal of this project is to develop a accurate depth estimation system for fundus area, and will be integrated into the 3D reconstruction system.
+  - Develop a accurate depth estimation system for fundus area

 ## Papers 📄
 - Sadly, I have not published any papers yet.
 But there will be more papers soon.